Prison plastic surgery

 In San Quentin prison, California, the prison's chief medical doctor Dr. Leo L. Stanley was one of the first people to develop a prison plastic surgery practice, focused on reforming the faces of convicts.
 "Considerable plastic surgery has been done, particularly that done for deformed noses,” Dr. Leo Stanley wrote in his 1918 report to the warden.
 “This work has been of benefit in that it has improved the appearance of many of the men and removed a deforming feature.
 Some work has been done on ears which were very prominent."
 Stanley reported long waiting lists, noted researcher Ethan Blue.
 Dr. Stanley's "typical prison malingerer," had a fractured nose or scarred face, and was treated with crude methods: for nose surgery, a six-inch length of broomstick was placed against the nose and hit with a mallet.
 "The physician of the future will be an increasing powerful antagonist in the war against crime," Stanley wrote.

+New York was an early adopter, with attention to prisoner beautification baked in from the early 1900s.
+In 1915, NYC police commissioner Arthur Woods referred to a 15-year-old inmate's appearance in relation to his crime.
+“He was an inferior looking lad, small and flabby...mild acne on the face...forehead broad, nose small, eyes rather sly…chin pointed and receding,” wrote Woods.